43v3rn88b/Automated-Data-Extraction-Web-Form-Filling-Python-JavaScript-/README.md

 It evolved into a clean, reusable automation framework suitable for learning and portfolio demonstration.

-🧑‍💻 2.
-Python Script: extract_training_data.py (safe version)
+- 🧑‍💻 Python Script: ConvertExcelJSON.py (safe version)

 This version extracts a sample training dataset and prints JSON.

-(It uses row indices instead of headers to simulate your original workflow.)
+(It uses row indices instead of headers to simulate original workflow.)

-🌐 3.
-JavaScript Script: autofill_training_form.js (safe version)
+- 🌐 JavaScript Script: autofill_training_form.js (safe version)

 This version fills a mock HTML table (not tied to any real website).

-🧪 4.
-Mock HTML Form: mock_training_form.html
+- 🧪 Mock HTML Form: mock_training_form.html

-A safe generic version of the training table you automated.
+A safe generic version of the training table automated.